OC logo

 a multi-colored 3-D pyramid shape with systematic reviews at the top, along with critically appraised topics and articles, demarked as "filtered information" below that in descending order are randomized controlled studies, cohort studies, review articles and expert opinion

-CAUTION- Evidence hierarchies are an oversimplification.
+CAUTION- All evidence hierarchies are an oversimplification.
 Big data clinical studies/analysis, qualitative research, action research, etc. are often ignored or under-appreciated.
 Pyramids like this one are useful visual tools, but be aware there is nuance they cannot capture.

 Evidence provided by research is often discussed as a hierarchy.
 The most robust evidence, systematic reviews, are at the very top of the evidence pyramid, because they are the most intensively reviewed.